Willson Contreras Player Props: Cardinals vs. Giants

 Willson Contreras At The Plate

-- Contreras is hitting .261 with six doubles, two home runs and 10 walks.
+- Contreras is batting .247 with six doubles, two home runs and 10 walks.

-- Contreras has picked up a hit in 11 of 21 games this year, with multiple hits seven times.
+- In 50.0% of his games this year (11 of 22), Contreras has picked up at least one hit, and in seven of those games (31.8%) he recorded multiple hits.

-- In eight games this season, Contreras has picked up an RBI, with more than one RBI once.
+- In eight games this year, Contreras has picked up an RBI, with more than one RBI once.

-- He has scored in eight games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.